ndstudgov/Constitution/README.md

 Body President in the development, submission, and presentation of the budget proposal for the Senate to the Financial
-10 Constitution of the Undergraduate Student Body 01/17/2017 Management Board for the annual allocation meeting.
+Management Board for the annual allocation meeting.
 (5) The Controller shall attend Executive